Leo-nova/Project-Arken/README.md

 ## ⚡ Quick Start

 For beginners:
-1. Go to the `Cognito` folder
+1. Go to the [`Cognito`](./Cognito/) folder and check the readme for more information.
-2. Start with **Cognito-Origin.md** and copy the content
+2. Start with [**Cognito-V1-Origin.md**](./Coginto/Cognito-V1-Origin.md) and copy the content.
-3. Paste it into your LLM window and enter your needs (e.g., teacher, tool, chat role)
+3. Paste it into your LLM window and enter your needs. (e.g., teacher, tool, chat role)
-4. Experience personas crafted by Cognito
+4. Experience personas crafted by Cognito.

 For experienced developers:
 Recommend using [**Cognito-V5-2.0.md**](./Cognito/Cognito-V5-2.0.md), which offers the best balance between functionality and stability.